Canning Stewed Tomatoes

 This post may contain affiliate links, view our disclosure policy for details.

 I don’t think that I’ve ever planted a garden that didn’t have at least 3 different varieties of tomatoes in it.
+There is simply no summer garden without the garden queen; the tomato.

+I try to ensure I have different types of canned tomatoes by the end of the season.
 I can tomato sauce and I can crushed tomatoes and cherry tomatoes.
 And I also can stewed tomatoes.

 So while canning stewed tomatoes, I also get to can some of my peppers, onions, and garlic.